ecmel/vscode-html-css/README.md

 ## Examples

 Configuration depends on your layout of the project.
-The following most basic setting will suggest from all your `css` files in your project's `src` folder:
+The following most basic setting will suggest from all `css` files in project's `src` folder:

 **`.vscode/settings.json`**